We have both metal forging and metal casting capabilities.

 When you don’t have to worry about these and other day-to-day tasks, you can place more focus on strengthening and building your business.
 Learn more about our offshore metal forging and metal casting services or contact us to discuss your project.

-The Offshore Metal Forging & Metal Casting Sourcing Experts
+Globally Sourced Metal Forging & Metal Casting Experts

 Sun Fast International has numerous metal casting and metal forging offshore sourcing capabilities.
 We also offer comprehensive, turnkey project management to coordinate every aspect of the offshore manufacturing process.
 From design and prototyping to full production, packaging, and shipping, we have the connections and contacts to provide offshore sourcing and fabrication services for a wide range of products.